irbis-labs/incrust/README.md

 This is a work in progress and (as may be assumed reasonably enough) may be highly *unstable* just yet.

+### Unstable

 The implementation is at a very early stage and the API is a subject of changes.

+Since Incrust developed with unstable features it depends on nightly Rust.
+Release version will be refactored to build on stable channel.

 ## Installation